XXV - Anamnesis

-I began to stare off, thinking about a different incident from my childhood involving a future dated quarter.
-I think I had seen this future dated quarter before.
-I don’t know why I had not remembered this before, when that quarter turned up back in January.
+I began to think about a different incident from my childhood involving a future dated quarter.
+I think I’d seen this future dated quarter before.
+I don’t know why I’d not remembered this before when that quarter turned up back in January.

 “Kevin?”
 Victor asked.
 I snapped back into reality.
 “What is it?”

 “I don’t know,” I said.
 “I think I used to have a similar quarter when I was a kid.”

 “I really don’t remember.
 The guy who gave it to me said it was a ‘special quarter’ and he wanted me to hide it for him in my ‘special hiding place’.
 It was nothing more then a nook behind a board under the stairwell.
 I must have been nine or ten.
 I put the quarter in there and forgot all about it.
 We were in the process of moving to a new house.”

 “As far as I know.
 I hid stuff in that place to keep it away from my younger sister who was always stealing my shit.”

 “Do you remember anything about the man who gave it to you?”

 “Sort of.
 I remember he looked a lot like my older cousin Joey.
 He did promise he’d come back for it.
 He never did.”